Hassannawazish/Structure-from-Motion/README.md

 - \(f\) is the focal length,
 - \(c_x, c_y\) are the coordinates of the principal point.
 The sample Image of the Data is shown below.

 ![Image description](Dataset/statue/DSC_0407.JPG)

 ### 2. Feature Detection & Matching

 Feature detection method(SIFT) is used to identify key points across images.
 Matching these features between images helps establish correspondences.
 Feature detection and matching establish reliable 2D–2D correspondences between image pairs.
 These correspondences are the foundation for estimating relative camera poses (PnP, essential matrix) and for triangulating 3D scene points.

+## Feature Detection & Matching: Mathematical Foundations

+This section describes the core mathematical steps behind the SIFT-based feature detector, descriptor, matching with Lowe’s ratio test, and RANSAC-based Fundamental matrix outlier rejection as implemented in:

 1. **Keypoint Detection (SIFT)**
    - Build a Gaussian pyramid \(G(x,y,\sigma)\).